 Another fun fact about Key West is that it was once home to Ernest Hemingway and other prominent writers.
 Do you know how Nashville is home to famous music stars?
 Key West is the Nashville equivalent for writers.

 Enough fun facts about Key West!
-When in Key West, you have to take a photo with the Southernmost point buoy which commemorates the southernmost point of the continental United States.
+During a weekend in Key West, you have to take a photo with the Southernmost point buoy which commemorates the southernmost point of the continental United States.

 You can also hang out at Mallory Square, stroll along Duval Street, visit the Hemingway Home and Museum, learn about history at Fort Zachary Taylor Historic State Park, end the day with a sunset cruise in Key West, and more!

 Can I Complete the Miami to Key West Drive in One Day?